What is the difference between CT and MRI? And what does with or without dye mean?

 While not necessarily fun to undergo, these test methodologies provide detailed pictures of body areas that used to be inaccessible by conventional x-rays.
 Twenty-five years ago exploratory or invasive surgery may have been required to find the same results that MRIs or CT scans can provide today in a fraction of the time with much less stress to the body.

-If you are going to have one of these tests you might want to meet with your doctor or the staff at the imaging center to discuss any additional questions or concerns you have.
+If you are going to have one of these tests you might want to meet with your health care provider or the staff at the imaging center to discuss any additional questions or concerns you have.
 You can read more about MRIs and CT scans.
 Hope this information is helpful!Alice!